Last Updated on January 26, 2026 by The Insurance Pros

 📌 Common Renters Insurance Claims in Michigan

-If you want to know whether renters insurance is “worth it,” it helps to look at what actually happens in real rentals across Michigan.
+If you’re wondering whether renters insurance is “worth it,” it helps to look at what actually happens in Michigan rentals.

-- Apartment fires: even a small kitchen fire can create smoke damage that affects clothing, furniture, and electronics.
+- Apartment fires: even a small kitchen fire can cause smoke damage to clothing, furniture, and electronics.

-- Water damage from another unit: leaks from upstairs bathrooms, broken supply lines, or shared plumbing issues can damage your belongings fast.
+- Water damage from another unit: leaks from upstairs bathrooms, broken supply lines, or shared plumbing can damage belongings quickly.

-- Theft in multi-unit buildings: package theft, break-ins, and stolen bikes or gear stored in shared areas can be common pain points.
+- Theft in multi-unit buildings: package theft, break-ins, and stolen bikes or gear stored in shared areas.

-- Liability accidents: a guest slips, a pet incident occurs, or you accidentally damage someone else’s property (even outside your unit).
+- Liability accidents: a guest slips, a pet incident occurs, or you accidentally damage someone else’s property.

 Take 10 minutes to list your top 10 most expensive items (TV, laptop, bike, jewelry, tools, musical gear).
-That list helps you pick a realistic personal property limit.
+That list helps you choose a realistic personal property limit.

 🏢 Renters Insurance vs Landlord Insurance (What’s the Difference?)